 Inquest following fatal fire in Sandy prompts warning over smoking while intoxicated

+Inquest following fatal fire in Roxton prompts warning over smoking while intoxicated

 Smokers are being warned of the dangers of smoking while intoxicated following an inquest into the death of Sam Smith following a fire in his caravan.